blp100/kanban-task-management-web-app/README.md

 - **Next.js App Router**: Faced challenges while trying to integrate the new Next.js App Router feature.
 Explored the differences between App Router and Pages Router.

-- **Dynamic Routing and Layout**: Spent time reading Next.js documentation to understand how to replace code with Dynamic Router and Layout, and experimented with a trial and error approach.
+- **Dynamic Routing and Layout**: Spent time reading Next.js documentation to understand how to replace code with Dynamic Routes and Layout, and experimented with a trial and error approach.

 - **Styling Variants for Components**: Worked on implementing variants for the Switch components and experimented with adjusting component widths.